rodneyshupe/Cookbook/Recipes/Entrees/Misc/StirFryWithGingerSauce.rst

 Note: Stir Fry Fundamentals
 ---------------------------

-*No matter what you’re stir-frying, follow these guidelines to ensure success.* - Be ready for quick cooking: Prep ingredients in advance. - For even browning, use a nonstick skillet, not a wok. - Limit stirring so meat and vegetables can develop color. - Sear in batches so meat doesn’t steam. - Add aromatics last to preserve flavor and avoid scorching.
+*No matter what you're stir-frying, follow these guidelines to ensure success.* - Be ready for quick cooking: Prep ingredients in advance. - For even browning, use a nonstick skillet, not a wok. - Limit stirring so meat and vegetables can develop color. - Sear in batches so meat doesn't steam. - Add aromatics last to preserve flavor and avoid scorching.